How I Healed from Crippling Social Anxiety After 15 Years — My Story

 My breakthrough came when I understood this: it doesn't matter what you know intellectually if you're not willing to commit to recovery.

-I had to throw away every coping strategy, every safety crutch, every escape route I'd built up over 15 years — and face my fears completely.
-Not manage them.
-Not reduce them.
-Face them.
+I had to throw away every coping strategy, every safety crutch, every escape route I'd built up over 15 years — and face the fear completely.
+Not manage it.
+Not reduce it.
+Face it.
+Touch the ghosts.
+Let them engulf me.
+Resist every instinct to run.

 That required belief.
 It required trust.
 And it required more courage than I thought I had.